 When your customers can be anywhere, so can your tax obligations.
 Selling software across state lines creates a complex web of sales tax rules, often referred to as “nexus.”
 Each state has its own definition of what constitutes a significant business presence and whether SaaS products are even taxable.
 These regulations are constantly changing, making it nearly impossible to keep up without a dedicated focus.
 A specialist provides proactive business tax planning to ensure you’re collecting and remitting the right amount of sales tax in every jurisdiction, protecting you from costly audits and penalties down the road.

-Handling Equity and Stock Options
+Accounting for Equity and Stock Options

 Stock options are a powerful tool for attracting top talent in the competitive tech world, but they introduce significant accounting and tax complexities.
 You have to account for stock-based compensation on your financial statements (under ASC 718), conduct regular 409A valuations to set the fair market value of your shares, and manage the tax implications for both the company and your employees.
 A specialist helps you structure your equity plans correctly from the start, ensuring compliance and clear communication so your team understands the value of their compensation.
 This financial clarity is essential for making smart decisions and maintaining team morale.